geoblock/Geoblock/README.md

 # Geoblock
-Geomodeling system for estimation of mineral resources
+Geomodeling system for estimation of recoverable mineral reserves

 Now in stage of conversion from px database to sqlite.